yottaawesome/fsnd-project-1/README.md

 * Create a file **password** and enter **newsuser** password in it (this file is excluded from source control);
 * Activate the Python virtual environment: `source env/bin/activate`;
 * Install dependencies: `pip install -r requirements.txt`;
-* Run the main script via the terminal: `python main.py`.
+* Run the main script via the terminal: `python main.py` or `main.py` (ensure that [main.py](https://github.com/yottaawesome/fsnd-project-1/blob/master/src/main.py) is executable if using the latter command: `chmod +x main.py`).
 * Follow the prompts.

+## How this project is structured

+All source code is located in the src directory, and the main script is `main.py`.
+The SQL queries used by the script are located in the src/sql directory. `newsdb.py` is a supporting data access module.